| |

 1990 (Back to top)

 Prudential, Weiss, Peck & Greer, PruAsia, U.S. Trust Company of New York - all kept the consulting firm busy.
-One of the highlights of 1990 was working with Dwight Churchill at Capital Supervisors - tackling a turn-around as the firm recovered from negative publicity and rebuilt their team and image.
+One of the highlights of 1990 was working with Dwight Churchill at Capital Supervisors - tackling a turn-around as the firm recovered from negative publicity, and rebuilt their team and image.
 Another highlight was a trip to Asia, which included working with PruAsia in Hong Kong and Nomura Asset Management in Tokyo.
-The relationships with Jennison and Nicholas-Applegate continued strong, as both began expanding their franchises.
+The relationships with Jennison and Nicholas-Applegate continued strong, as both firms continued to expand their franchises.
 In October 1990, Charnley & Røstvold spoke at Financial Analysts Federation (FAF) in San Francisco.

 1992 (Back to top)